 Definitions

-- n.
-A binding or twisting together.
+- noun A binding or twisting together.

-- n.
-In psychology, a form of mental connection or association in which the constituent elements, after combination, are as distinct as (or even more distinct than) they were or would be in isolation.
+- noun In psychology, a form of mental connection or association in which the constituent elements, after combination, are as distinct as (or even more distinct than) they were or would be in isolation.

-- n.
-A binding together.
+- noun A binding together.

 Etymologies